tokenring-ai/web-host/README.md

 # @tokenring-ai/web-host

 Bun-based web hosting service for TokenRing applications, providing a pluggable system for serving web resources, static content, SPAs, and JSON-RPC APIs.

 ## Overview

 The `@tokenring-ai/web-host` package serves as the web foundation for TokenRing applications.
 It provides a high-performance web server built on **Bun.serve** with a resource registration system that allows different packages to extend web functionality through plugins.
 The package supports static file serving, SPA routing, WebSocket RPC, and authentication.

-### Key Features

-- **High-Performance Server**: Built on Bun.serve for low-latency HTTP and WebSocket handling
-- **Resource Registration System**: Pluggable architecture using KeyedRegistry for web resources
-- **Static File Serving**: Serve static files with custom routing prefixes
-- **SPA Support**: Single Page Application routing with fallback for client-side navigation
-- **WebSocket RPC**: Real-time WebSocket-based RPC with streaming support
-- **Authentication**: Basic and Bearer token authentication with per-user credentials
-- **Plugin Integration**: Seamless integration with TokenRing plugin system
-- **Automatic RPC Registration**: Auto-creates WebSocket RPC resource from RpcService endpoints
-- **Type Safety**: Full TypeScript support with Zod configuration validation

 ## Installation